tierone-dev/gradle-tokenchecker-plugin/README.md

 # gradle-tokenchecker-plugin
-A simple totaly configurable token checker plugin for gradle
+A simple totaly configurable token checker plugin for gradle written in groovy